[5 Unique Ways] How to Speed Up a Video on iPhone (2026)

 You can change how long a freeze frame lasts or remove it to return the clip to its original length.

-To edit a freeze frame in iMovie on iPhone:
+How to edit a freeze frame in iMovie on iPhone

 At the bottom of the clip's bottom is a yellow bar with range handles at each end.